-Russia has also toughened its policy (some see it as imperialism or expansionism) toward neighboring former Soviet republics.
+Russia has toughened its policy (some see it as imperialism or expansionism) toward neighboring former Soviet republics.
 A consensus emerged in Moscow that reestablishing Russian dominance in this region is its highest foreign policy priority.
-A September 1995 Yeltsin decree outlining Russian policy toward other CIS countries set the goal of further economic integration under Russian leadership, including a customs union and a payments union, with the Russian ruble as a reserve currency.
-The decree also said Russia should strive for a CIS defense alliance and Russian military bases in the territory of other CIS states.
+A September 1995 Yeltsin decree outlining Russian policy toward other CIS countries set the goal of further economic integration under Russian leadership, including a customs union and a payments union.
+Russia has also striven for a CIS defense alliance and Russian military bases in the territory of other CIS states.
 Another Russian goal is to get agreement to joint efforts to secure the CIS's "external borders."
-The decree also said Russia would provide financial and other assistance to ethnic Russians in other CIS states, and warned of retaliation if their rights are abused.
+The 1995 decree also said Russia would provide financial and other assistance to ethnic Russians in other CIS states, and warned of retaliation if their rights are abused.
 There has been little progress toward overall CIS integration.
 Russia and other CIS states impose tariffs on each others' goods in order to protect domestic suppliers and raise revenue, in contravention of an economic integration treaty.
 Recent CIS summit meetings have ended in failure, with many of the presidents sharply criticizing lack of progress on common concerns and Russian attempts at domination.
 The CIC appears to be foundering.